TaitoUnited/full-stack-template/README.md

 * staging: Merge changes to staging branch.
 NOTE: Staging environment is not mandatory.
 * prod: Merge changes to master branch.
 Version number and release notes are generated automatically by the CI/CD tool.

+> NOTE: The CI/CD process might not have rights to deploy to critical environments.
+In such case the deployment must be run manually with `taito [-a] manual deploy: VERSION` after the automatic part has succeeded.
+TODO: implement

-> TIP: Use the `taito git env merge:ENV SOURCE_BRANCH` command to merge an environment branch to another.
+> TIP: Use `taito git env list` to list environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.

-> NOTE: For critical systems master/staging branches are protected so that changes always need to go through a review before push.

 Advanced features:

-* **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
-You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.
-If you want to run them exacly as CI would, first log in to container with `taito --shell`, set `taito_mode=ci` and `COMPOSE_PROJECT_NAME=workspace` environment variables and then run the taito-cli commands using the container shell. *TODO install also [container-builder-local](https://github.com/GoogleCloudPlatform/container-builder-local) on taito-cli container?*
-* **Quick deploy**: If you are in a hurry, you can build, push and deploy a container directly to server with the `taito ci fulldeploy:ENV NAME` command e.g. `taito ci fulldeploy:dev client`.
+* **Quick deploy**: If you are in a hurry, you can build, push and deploy a container directly to server with the `taito manual build deploy:ENV NAME` command e.g. `taito manual build deploy:dev client`.
 * **Copy prod to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db copy:staging prod`.
 If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db copyquick:staging prod`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
 * **Feature branch**: You can create also an environment for a feature branch: Delete the old environment first if it exists (`taito env delete:feature`) and create new environment for your feature branch (`taito env create:feature BRANCH`).
 Currently only one feature environment can exist at a time and therefore the old one needs to be deleted before the new one is created.
 * **Alternative environment** TODO implement: You can create an alternative environment for an environment by running `taito env alt create:ENV`.
 An alternative environment uses the same database as the main environment, but containers are built from an alternative branch.
 You can use alternative environments e.g. for canary releases or A/B testing by redirecting some of the users to the alternative environment.
-* **Revert app**: Revert application to the previous revision by running `taito ci revert:ENV`.
-If you need to revert to a specific revision, check current revision by running `taito ci revision:ENV` first and then revert to a specific revision by running `taito ci revert:ENV REVISION`.
-NOTE: The command does not revert database changes.
+* **Revert app**: Revert application and database to the previous revision by running `taito manual revert:ENV` (application and database steps are confirmed separately).
+If you need to revert to a specific revision, check current revision by running `taito manual revision:ENV` first and then revert to a specific revision by running `taito manual revert:ENV REVISION`.
-* **Revert database changes**: Revert the previous migration batch by running `taito db revert[:ENV]`.
-If you would like to revert to a specific revision instead, view the db change log first (`taito db log[:ENV]`) and then run `taito db revert[:ENV] CHANGE`.
+* **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
+You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.

 NOTE: Some of the advanced operations might require admin credentials (e.g. staging/production operations).
 If you don't have an admin account, ask devops personnel to execute the operation for you.